luxonis/depthai-hardware/docs/source/pages/guides/getting-started-with-poe.rst

 Flash static IP
 ###############

-You can flash static/dynamic IP of an OAK-POE device, `demo here <https://docs.luxonis.com/projects/api/en/latest/samples/bootloader/poe_set_ip/>`__.
+You can flash static/dynamic IP of an OAK-PoE device, `demo here <https://docs.luxonis.com/projects/api/en/latest/samples/bootloader/poe_set_ip/>`__.
 You can also specify DNS and MAC address, but that's not included into this demo.

 Manually specify device IP
 ##########################

-In case you are able to :code:`ping` the device but the autodiscovery doesn't work (eg. device itself isn't in the same LAN), you can manually specify the IP address of the POE device.
+In case you are able to :code:`ping` the device but the autodiscovery doesn't work (eg. device itself isn't in the same LAN), you can manually specify the IP address of the PoE device.

 .. tabs::